Confirmed wolf territories in Germany

 In order to gain a nationwide overview, data from the federal states is compiled once a year (usually in September) at the national monitoring meeting under the lead of the Federal Agency for Nature Conservation.
 As a result, a compiled wolf occurrence map (map with occupied grid cells) as well as a map with verified territories valid for the foregone monitoring year is presented.
 A monitoring year refers to a twelve month period beginning on May 1st and ending on the 30th of April of the following year.
 Counting in this way allows for the biology and reproductive cycle of the wolf to be taken into account.

 The monitoring figures and occurrence maps are published by the Federal Agency for Nature Conservation subsequent to the national monitoring meeting.
 The territories map and a short status report of the foregone monitoring year are prepared and published by DBBW.

 For current data click here (only in German)

-Information for the ongoing 2019/20 monitoring year, which has not been compiled on a national level yet, are to be considered as preliminary.
+Information for the monitoring year 2020/21, which has not been compiled on a national level yet, are to be considered as preliminary.
 The data depicts the federal states’ current state of knowledge and reporting.

 Data regarding the foregone monitoring year can change when new information leads to an adjustment.
 The current state of knowledge is presented on this website, whereas the yearly status report is not updated continuously.